 + Posita Sardinera - Isabela, Puerto Rico

-Poza Sardinera also known as Posita Sardinera is a sublime place.
+Poza Sardinera is also known as Posita Sardinera is a sublime place.
 This small shallow beach is a wading pool with warm crystal clear water.
-You can park your lounge chair, let your feet get cooled by the water, and watch the never ending show of ocean waves crashing in.
+You can park your lounge chair, let your feet get cooled by the water, and watch the never-ending show of ocean waves crashing in.
 Poza Sardinera is a nice spot to watch the sunset and simply relax.
 Just across the street, you can enjoy a great lunch for under $5.
-Beach access is super convenient with free off street parking and a few spots right on the sand.
+Beach access is super convenient with free off-street parking and a few spots right on the sand.

 + Poza Las Golondrinas - Isabela, Puerto Rico

 This beach and natural pool is a hidden gem of Isabela.
 It can be accessed by parking off of Route 466 near km marker 10.2 and walking west a hundred yards or so.
 It is a perfect spot for families with small children and romantics.
 Enjoy breathtaking views (one being Cueva Golondrina, an offshore cave, to the east), wading, swimming, some snorkeling, or just some R & R. If you’re planning to stay awhile, bring a cooler with drinks and food because there are no facilities nearby.

 Popular Water Sports in IsabelaThings to Do in Puerto Rico

 Surfing in Isabela